airladon/ThisIGet/src/content/Math/Geometry_1/Isosceles/discover/simple/content.md

 **Therefore all triangles that have two equal angles are isosceles triangles and have two equal sides.**

-A more descriptive explanation of this can be found in this lesson's [Explanation](/content/Math/Geometry_1/Isosceles/explanation/base?page=24)
+A more descriptive explanation of this can be found in this topic's [Explanation](/content/Math/Geometry_1/Isosceles/explanation/base?page=24)
 </hintLow>

 If you know a triangle is an isosceles triangle, and you know which sides are the same, how many angles do you need to know to calculate all three?